Columbus Murder and Manslaughter Attorneys

 If you have been accused of taking another person’s life, the first thing you need to do is call the Columbus murder and manslaughter attorneys with Luftman, Heck & Associates.
-Whether the allegations claim the killing was premeditated or was a result of your carelessness, you need an experienced lawyer who has the knowledge, skills, and resources necessary to protect your rights and pursue the best possible outcome in your case.
+Whether the allegations claim the killing was premeditated or was a result of your carelessness, you need an experienced manslaughter attorney near you who has the knowledge, skills, and resources necessary to protect your rights and pursue the best possible outcome in your case.

 In some circumstances, our lawyers may be able to negotiate having the charges reduced or fight for them to be dropped altogether.
 If the prosecution succeeds in moving forward with criminal homicide charges, then we will thoroughly investigate the situation and determine your potential defenses, including technical and substantive arguments.
 We will look for every hole in the prosecution’s case and seek out every piece of evidence that supports your exoneration.

 Under §2903.02, it is illegal to purposefully cause the death of another individual or to unlawfully terminate a woman’s pregnancy.
 It is also considered murder to cause the death of another individual while committing or attempting to commit a violent offense that is a second- or first-degree felony.
 While murder is often associated with premeditation, there does not always have to be evidence of a plan or prior intention to be charged with murder.